Farndale: Catholic Church

-Farndale show
+Farndale Show

-The annual Farndale Agricultural Show which is held on the Summer Bank Holiday Monday in late August and is a popular local event.
-The 100th Show was held in 2006.
+The annual Farndale Show is an agricultural show which is held on the Summer Bank Holiday Monday in late August and is a popular local event.

 The first Farndale Show was held in August 1896, the exhibits were confined to Farndale, Brandale and Rosedale and held near Church Houses.

 By 1898 the show had become known by the name Farndale, Bransdale and Rosedale Show having apparently merged or superseded the triennial Bransdale Show first held in 1880 until 1895 and the Rosedale Show first held in 1871 until at least 1878.
 This name continued to be used as the formal name for the show until the First World War.

-In 1900 the Farndale, Bransdale and Rosedale show was held in Rosedale Abbey this proved to be great success with the result in 1901 a new Rosedale and Hartoft Show was formed.
+In 1900 the Farndale, Bransdale and Rosedale show was held in Rosedale Abbey this proved to be great success, with the result that in 1901 a new Rosedale and Hartoft Show was formed.
 By 1911 the Rosedale show had become known as the Rosedale, Hartoft and Farndale Show meaning two agricultural shows included the name Farndale this continued until around 1923.

-The official name of the Farndale show is the Farndale Agricultural, Horticultural and Industrial Society annual exhibition, in 1988 the society became a Charitable organization.
+The official name of the Farndale show is the Farndale Agricultural, Horticultural and Industrial Society annual exhibition.
+In 1988 the society became a charitable organization.

 While the show was not held during the two world wars and had previously been cancelled due to Foot-and-mouth disease, the 2009 show was the only time in the history of the show it was cancelled due to the weather.
-The show was again cancelled in 2020 and 2021 due to COVID-19 and returned in 2022.
+The 100th Show was held in 2006.
+The show was again cancelled in 2020 and 2021 due to COVID-19, and returned in 2022.